christianalfoni/observing-components/README.md

-# observing components

-Babel and SWC plugin to make components observers
+# 👁️ Observing Components
+### 🚀 Automatically transform React components into reactive observers with zero boilerplate

+*Babel and SWC plugins that supercharge your React apps with seamless reactive state management*

 ## Motivation